Glossary

 Input

-A Live Cell that is used in a transaction.
-If the transaction is accepted by the network, the Live Cell will be consumed, and marked as a Dead Cell.
+A live cell that is used in a transaction.
+If the transaction is accepted by the network, the live cell gets consumed as input and labeled as a dead cell.

 See Also